1999 war in Dagestan: Alleged agreement between Basayev and Russian authorities to start the war

-It has also been reported that the head of the Russian presidential administration of the Boris Yeltsin, Alexander Voloshin, administration paid money to Shamil Basayev to stage this military operation.
+It has also been reported that the head of the Russian presidential administration of the Boris Yeltsin, Alexander Voloshin, paid money to Shamil Basayev to stage this military operation.
 In early August 1999, the investigative Russian journal Versiya published a report that Voloshin had met secretly with Basayev on 4 July 1999.
 The meeting was arranged by a retired officer of the GRU, Anton Surikov, and took place at a villa owned by the arms dealer Adnan Khashoggi between Nice and Monaco.
 Many of the participants of the meeting had fought on the same side during the Abkhazia-Georgia conflict during the early 1990s.
 According to Boris Kagarlitsky, those who arranged the meeting made one mistake; the security system blocked monitoring from the outside but provided perfect conditions for monitoring from the inside.
 French intelligence was able to listen in on everything that transpired.
 However, Ilyas Akhmadov believed that Basayev hadn't actually been in Nice.
 According to Akhmadov, Basayev was portrayed in shorts while Chechen men, especially fighters, do not wear shorts.
 Additional reasons not to take the story seriously were that Basayev had been a participant of a rally in Grozny on 3 July 1999, and that Akhmadov didn't know an instance when Basayev left the North Caucasus in the years after the First Chechen War.
 According to a press report cited by Timur Muzayev from the International Institute of Humanities and Political Research, speakers at the rally in Grozny on 3 July 1999 included Aslan Maskhadov, Shamil Basayev, and Ruslan Gelayev; these men and others called for reconciliation and unity.